Skip to main content

 November 18, 2025

-will present the conference Women in Science: Historical Perspectives at 6–9 Carlton House Terrace, London.
+The Royal Society will present the conference Women in Science: Historical Perspectives at 6–9 Carlton House Terrace, London.
 Deadline for submissions: 30 June 2025

 March 2025 began the 80th anniversary year of the election of the first two female Fellows of the Royal Society – Kathleen Lonsdale and Marjory Stephenson.
 This anniversary year is being marked by a series of events looking at the past, present, and future of women in the scientific community.
 These will include a one-day history of science conference on 18 November 2025 and a two-day contemporary event in early 2026.